Miscarriage Care: Options From Early to Late Pregnancy

 What Happens After a Second Trimester Miscarriage?

-In the unfortunate event of a second-trimester miscarriage, your doctors will guide you through understanding the underlying factors that may have contributed to the miscarriage through and through.
+In the unfortunate event of a second-trimester miscarriage, your doctors will guide you through understanding the underlying factors that may have contributed to the miscarriage.

-The first step often involves a physical examination, followed by tests to gather information for future pregnancies.
+The first step often involves a physical examination, and tests to gather information for future pregnancies.

 Examination of the Baby and Placenta: A detailed examination of the foetus and placenta can help identify any structural issues or abnormalities that may have contributed to the loss.